PrometheanDissident/prometheandissident.github.io/pages/epistemic-progressivism-supplement.md

 Kettle logic refers to a situation where one uses multiple arguments to defend a point which are inconsistent with one another<ref>https://en.wikipedia.org/wiki/Kettle_logic</ref>.
 Because the case for the broader point is internally inconsistent, kettle logic can be considered a form of fallacious reasoning.

+## Tactical Nihilism

+Tactical nihilism is a rhetorical strategy whereby a person rejects descriptive or normative concepts that they would normally accept in an attempt to win an argument.

 ## References

 <references />